nearform/udaru/README.md

 }
 ```

+## Documentation

+The Udaru documentation site can be found at [nearform.github.io/udaru][docs-site].
+This site is is based off the documents in the `/docs` folder.

-### Service API documentation
+### Swagger API Documentation

 The Swagger API documentation gives explanations on the exposed API.

-To run Swagger:
+The documentation can be found at [nearform.github.io/udaru/swagger/][swagger-docs-url].

+It is also possible to access the Swagger documentation from Udaru itself.
+Simply start the server:

 ```
 npm run start